 - Any properties occupied by providers of Ofsted’s Early Years Register and wholly or mainly used for the provision of Early Years Foundation Stage and are subject to Business Rates in the year 2020/21 will receive a 100% discount.
 Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties.

+Arts Council England is providing individuals and organisations working in the cultural sector financial support during this crisis.
+Eligibility criteria will apply.
 For more information at this time please visit the Arts Council England Covid-19 page.

 HMRC has a phone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).